ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/science.md

 # Virtual Ecosystem Science

-This section of the documentation covers the Science of the Virtual Ecosystem simulation.
-It consists of several sections
+This section of the documentation covers the scientific foundation of the Virtual Ecosystem simulation.
+It is split into sections to help you navigate the theory, implementation, and background of the project.
+These include:

-* a section describing the [scientific theories](./theory/underlying_theory.md) underlying the science models, and
+* a section describing the [scientific theories](./theory/underlying_theory.md) underlying the science models,
-* a section describing [how the model actually works](./implementation/how_it_works.md) in practice.
+* a section describing [how the model actually works](./implementation/how_it_works.md) in practice,
-* a section describing [the project in general](../project_team.md)(i.e. who is working on the project and who has funded the project up to this point).
+* a section describing [the project in general](../project_team.md) (i.e. who is working on the project and who has funded the project up to this point),
-* a [glossary](../glossary.md) of key terms used through the documentation.
+* a [glossary](../glossary.md) of key terms used through the documentation, and
 * a [bibliography](../bibliography.md) providing references to the underlying theory that the Virtual Ecosystem is based on.